Enterprise Open System Architecture (E-OSA)

 Rather than using unique or customized hardware and software approaches adapted to an OSA environment, our open system architecture is truly open and free of proprietary interfaces.
 This allows us to leverage state of the art commercial technology to expedite integration of capabilities and minimize cost.

-Recent demonstrations, such as Have Raider, Project Missouri and the U-2 open mission systems flight tests, proved that new capabilities can be added to existing aircraft quickly and affordably using commercial-off-the-shelf components and government owned standards while still meeting rigorous flight safety and information assurance requirements.
+Recent demonstrations, such as Project Hunter, Have Raider, Project Missouri and the U-2 open mission systems flight tests, proved that new capabilities can be added to existing aircraft quickly and affordably using commercial-off-the-shelf components and government owned standards while still meeting rigorous flight safety and information assurance requirements.
 Not only did we prove that aircraft can be modernized efficiently, we also demonstrated how advanced mission system capabilities can be rapidly added to an aircraft to bring additional warfighting capability to the user.